servoskinner/commanders/readme.md

 - Generate makefile: ```cmake -G "Unix Makefiles"``` for linux, ```MinGW Makefiles``` or ```NMake Makefiles``` for Windows)
 - Run ```make game_test``` to build and launch the application.
 (For Windows use ```mingw32-make``` or ```nmake``` depending on your previous choice)
 - Run the application once it has been compiled: ```./game_test```

+  **It is highly recommended to use a font with 1:1 character ratio, such as C64 Pro.
+Otherwise, the interface may appear stretched.**

 # Basic rules
 ## Objective